 One of Heather’s many passions is to share her “infectious” enthusiasm for ecology through workshops designed to inspire youth about science and conservation.
 For many years, Heather has been a volunteer educator with the Let’s Talk Science program in which she focuses on sharing her wealth of knowledge about wolves, bears and salmon with children of all ages.

 Heather has a long list of awards and scholarships to her credit.
 One of the unique honors she has received is from Wings Worldquest in recognition of her adventurous research and scientific accomplishments.
 Wings Worldquest is an organization that celebrates extraordinary women explorers and scientists as mentors for women worldwide.

 In her spare time, you might find Heather climbing mountains, bicycle touring or running marathons.
 In fact, she completed the Victoria GoodLife Fitness Marathon this past fall as part of Raincoast’s “Salmon Run” team.
 Raincoast is the only conservation group among the official pledge charities for the marathon.
 Heather and her running partner raised over $2,000 in pledges for Raincoast’s science programs for kids.
 Like the wolves she studies, Heather has an indomitable spirit that runs through her life and the lives she helps safeguard.

-A version of this article was first published in Seaside Times June 2011.
+A version of this article was first published in the Seaside Times June 2011 Issue.